Many seniors have misconceptions about the differences between Medicare and Medicaid eligibility benefits.

-2. Long Term Care Insurance – If you have bought “nursing home insurance” the policy will pay a certain amount of money per day for your stay in a nursing facility.
+2. Long-Term Care Insurance – If you have bought “nursing home insurance,” the policy will pay a certain amount of money per day for your stay in a nursing facility.
 You must have bought a policy before you needed nursing home care.

-3. Veterans Benefits – The Veterans Administration offers a VA Pension benefits for Veterans or Widows of Veterans if you meet three criteria:
+3. Veterans Benefits – The Veterans Administration offers VA Pension benefits for Veterans or Widows of Veterans if you meet three criteria:

-- 1. Served at least 90 days of active duty
+- Served at least 90 days of active duty

-- 2. One of those days was during a period of war
+- One of those days was during a period of war

-4. Medicare – as discussed above will only pay for part of the first 100 day stay in a Skilled Care Facility
+4. Medicare – as discussed above, will only pay for part of the first 100-day stay in a Skilled Care Facility.

 5. Medicaid – Medicaid pays for your entire stay at a nursing home or supportive living facility.
 It does not pay for care at home.

 Medicaid, unlike Veterans benefits, does not pay a cash benefit but only pays directly for services.
 In fact, you will never receive any cash from Medicaid.
-Medicaid has no limit, it will pay for any kind of care that you need.
+Medicaid has no limit; it will pay for any kind of care that you need.
 For example, Medicaid will pay for the removal of a splinter or for open heart surgery, no matter the cost.

-If you are single, you must have less than $2000 in assets and all of your income will go to the nursing home less $30 a month.
+If you are single, you must have less than $2000 in assets and all of your income will go to the nursing home less than $30 a month.
 What SI Elder Law does, is help protect assets so that you can be on Medicaid and not be completely broke.

 With the current laws right now in Illinois, if you haven’t done any planning and are already in a nursing home, I can save half of your assets.
 The sooner you get to me the more money that I can protect.
 For some of my clients, I am able to protect everything.

-7. Anything else?
+7. Anything Else?

 Remember, that any transfer of assets, if not done the correct way can give you a big penalty period and that might have been avoidable.
 It is best to talk with an Elder Law attorney before moving any assets so that you get the shortest penalty period possible or avoid a penalty period at all.